GSteve-Paul/Exact/python/exact/README.md

 - Under development: **Python** interface with assumption solving and reuse of solver state (Linux only for now).
 - Under development: generation of **certificates** of optimality and unsatisfiability that can be automatically verified by [VeriPB](https://github.com/StephanGocht/VeriPB).

 ## Python interface

+### PyPi package

+The easiest way is to use an **x86_64** machine with **Linux** operating system.
+In that case, this precompiled [PyPi package](https://pypi.org/project/exact).
+Simpy run `pip3 install exact`.

+### Compile your own Python package

-To use the Python interface, compile as a shared library and install it with your package manager (e.g., `pip`).
+To use the Exact Python interface with optimal binaries for your machine (and the option to include SoPlex in the binary), compile as a shared library and install it with your package manager (e.g., `pip`).

 On Linux, [this script](https://gitlab.com/JoD/exact/-/blob/main/python/install_package.sh) should do the trick.
-On other systems, something similar should happen.
+On other systems, something similar should work.
 Make sure to have the Boost libraries (see dependencies) installed.

+### Documentation

 The header file [`Exact.hpp`](https://gitlab.com/JoD/exact/-/blob/main/src/Exact.hpp) contains the C++ methods exposed to Python via [cppyy](https://cppyy.readthedocs.io/en/latest) as well as their description.
 This is probably the place to start to learn about Exact's Python usage.